NorskRegnesentral/shapr/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES

 There was 2 NOTES